What is 1:100 Leverage?

 XAU/USD Margin Example:

-Equity Management Rules for Transacting with 1:100 Leverage Option
+Equity Management Protocols for Trading Utilizing the 1:100 Leverage Option

 Gold with Leverage